 - Apply a moisturizer right after your bath or shower; it’ll soak in best on damp skin.

-- If you have parched skin, go for ointments and creams over lotions for deeper moisturization.
+- If you have parched skin, go for ointments and creams over lotions for more intense moisturization.

 - And don’t forget sunscreen: Research shows that using one with an SPF of 30 or more can protect your skin better than a lower SPF, even if you don’t apply it properly.